Overview

 Course Overview

-The Certificate III in Pathology Collection equips individuals with the skills to collect blood and other specimens for testing in medical settings.
-The course covers areas such as infection control, specimen collection techniques, and communication with patients.
-Graduates are prepared for roles such as Pathology Collector or Phlebotomist, working in laboratories, hospitals, and healthcare centres to support diagnostic testing.
+The Certificate III in Pathology Collection equips individuals with the necessary skills required to collect, handle, and transport blood and other specimens for diagnostic testing.
+The course covers areas such as specimen collection techniques, infection control and effective communication with patients.
+Graduates are prepared for roles as Pathology Collectors or Phlebotomists and can work in different healthcare settings, such as private and public pathology centres, hospitals, clinics, and client residences.

 Why study Certificate III in Pathology Collection at IHNA?